AllenDowney/TheShakes/README.md

 This game demonstrates Bayesian medical testing.

 When a patient arrives, they are assigned a treatment at random, but not with equal probability.

-Rather, each treatment is chosen with the probability, based on past performance, that it is most effective.
+Rather, each treatment is chosen with the probability that it is most effective.
+These probabilities are estimated based on past performance: the number of patients treated and the number that recovered.

-When the efficacy of the treatments is unknown, this strategy is optimal in the sense that it maximizes the number of patients saved.
+When the actual efficacy of the treatments is unknown, this strategy is optimal in the sense that it maximizes the number of patients saved.

 For more information about the strategy, which is call Thompson sampling, see [this Wikipedia page](https://en.wikipedia.org/wiki/Thompson_sampling).

-For more information about how the rules of this game implement the strategy, see [this Jupyter notebook](https://colab.research.google.com/github/AllenDowney/TheShakes/blob/main/shakes.ipynb).
+For an explanation of how the game implements the strategy, see [this Jupyter notebook](https://colab.research.google.com/github/AllenDowney/TheShakes/blob/main/shakes.ipynb).

 ## Credit